idealo/imagededup/README.md

   'support': <numpy array having per class support>
 }
 ```
-**Options**
+#####Options
+- ground_truth_map:  A dictionary representing ground truth with filenames as key and a list of duplicate filenames as
+value.
+- retrieved_map: A dictionary representing retrieved duplicates with filenames as key and a list of retrieved duplicate
+filenames as value.
 - metric can take one of the following values:
   - 'map'
   - 'ndcg'
   - 'jaccard'
-  - 'classification': Returns precision, recall, f1-score, support
+  - 'classification': Returns per class precision, recall, f1-score, support
-  - 'all' (default, returns all the metrics)
+  - 'all' (default, returns all the above metrics)

-**Considerations: evaluate**
+#####Considerations
 - Presently, the ground truth map should be prepared manually by the user.
-Symmetric relations between duplicates must be represented in ground truth map.
-If an image *i* is a duplicate for image *j*, then *j* must also be represented as a duplicate of *i*.
+Symmetric relations between duplicates must
+be represented in ground truth map.
+If an image *i* is a duplicate for image *j*, then *j* must also be represented as a
+ duplicate of *i*.
 Absence of symmetric relations will lead to an exception.

 - Both the ground_truth_map and retrieved_map must have the same keys.

 ### Plotting duplicates of an image
-Once a duplicate dictionary corresponding to an image directory has been obtained (using *find_duplicates*), duplicates for an image can be plotted using *plot_duplicates* method as below:
+Once a duplicate dictionary corresponding to an image directory has been obtained (using *find_duplicates*), duplicates
+for an image can be plotted using *plot_duplicates* method as below:
 ```python
 from imagededup.utils import plot_duplicates
 plot_duplicates(image_dir, duplicate_map, filename)
 ```
 where *filename* is the file for which duplicates are to be plotted.

-**Options**
+#####Options
+- *image_dir*: Optional, directory where all image files are present.

+- *duplicate_map*: A dictionary representing retrieved duplicates with filenames as key and a list of retrieved duplicate
+filenames as value.

+- *filename*: Image file for which duplicates are to be plotted.

-- outfile: Name of the file the plot should be saved to. *None* by default.
+- *outfile*: Name of the file the plot should be saved to. *None* by default.

-**Considerations: plot_duplicates**
+#####Considerations
-- image_dir must have all the files present in duplicate_map including the filename.
+- *image_dir* must have all the files present in duplicate_map including the filename.

 ## Contribute